 Why National Financial Awareness Day is Important

-In the land of the blind, the one-eyed man is king, and if there is one thing most people are clueless about, it’s finance.
+In the land of the blind, the one-eyed man is king and if there's one thing most people are clueless about, it’s finance.
 There’s no downside to having a bit of financial literacy in life.
 It’s a subject many people find daunting, but taking the initiative to learn how money works will make all your peers green with envy.
-Just like everyone flocks to that one mechanically inclined friend when their car breaks down, you’ll be that guy — but for money.
+Just like everyone flocks to that one mechanically-inclined friend when their car breaks down, you’ll be that guy — but for money.
 Plus, when your car breaks down you can just buy a better one!

 They say money can’t buy you happiness.
 Perhaps — but not having money can sure bring you a lot of sadness.
-That’s why it’s so important to make sound investment decisions now, so you’re not suffering later down the line.
-You never know what kind of pitfalls life may throw your way, but there’s no better safety net than having a nice contingency fund in your pocket.
+That’s why it’s so important to make sound investment decisions now so you’re not suffering later.
+You never know what kind of pitfalls life may throw your way but there’s no better safety net than having a nice contingency fund in your pocket.